-With the City Region's productivity (Gross Value Added per hour worked) 86% of the national average, closing this gap would add £10 billion to the economy, which, at individual business level predominantly means investing in more technologically advanced equipment, not always requiring additional staff to generate greater levels of output.
+The City Region's business productivity (Gross Value Added per hour worked) is 86% of the national average.
+Closing this gap would add £10 billion to the City Region Economy, which, at individual business level predominantly means investing in more technologically advanced equipment, not always requiring additional staff to generate greater levels of output.

-In view of the strong presence of manufacturing firms in the city region's economy, the LEP's economic policy has increasingly focused on how to support those firms to become more productive, especially by investment in new technology, adopting the practices of Industrie 4.0 across supply chains and though increasing skill levels of workers in those firms.
+In view of the strong presence of manufacturing firms in the City Region, the LEP's economic policy is increasingly focused on how to support those firms to become more productive, especially by investment in new technology, adopting the practices of Industry 4.0 across supply chains and through ongoing workforce development, including leadership and management.